 The "work" of MDN happens on the MDN site, but the "community" also happens through (asynchronous) discussion and (synchronous) online chat and meetings.

-- dev-mdc a.k.a. mozilla.dev.mdc
+- mozilla.dev.mdc a.k.a. dev-mdc

-- dev-mdn a.k.a. mozilla.dev.mdn
+- mozilla.dev.mdn a.k.a. dev-mdn

-- mdn a.k.a. mozilla.mdn
+- mozilla.mdn a.k.a. mdn@

-- This channel is our primary channel for discussing the content of MDN.
+The MDN Web docs chat room is a major channel for discussing the content of MDN.
 We talk about writing, organization of content, and so on.
 We also have "water cooler" conversations here—it's a way our community can keep in touch and just hang out.
-This is also the place to talk about other aspects of MDN (other than development of the platform), such as Demo Studio, profiles, and so on.
+This room is most likely to be active during weekdays in North America and Europe.